-Section 925.11(1)(b), F.S., currently imposes a two-year period for filing such petitions.
-Florida is one of nine states, out of the 36 states which provide for post-conviction DNA testing, to impose a time limitation on petitioning for testing.
+A two-year period for filing such petitions was created in s.
+925.11(1)(b), F.S.
+Florida is one of nine states, out of the 36 states, which provide for post-conviction DNA testing to impose a time limitation on petitioning for post-conviction DNA testing.